Queue Endpoints

 User-Agent | Sunra-AI-Webhook/1.0 |

-Your endpoint must respond with a 2xx status code within 5 seconds.
+2xx status code within 5 seconds.
 Acknowledge fast and offload any heavy work to a background job — slow responses are treated as failures and trigger retries.

 Payload